DotTech/BomberBilly/README.txt

 TODO for release in App Store:
 ------------------------------
-- [new] New tile: partly penetrable tile, which allows you to walk through from one side, but not from another side
+x [new] New tile: partly penetrable tile, which allows you to walk through from
+		one side, but not from another side
 - [new] Slow scrolling background image
 - [bug] Loading screen is not showing at initial load, only after level restarts